Breadcrumbs

 - Select "PAID STUDENT PLACEMENT" fee category.

-If You Reside Outside Toronto (Within Canada)
+If You Live Outside Toronto (Within Canada)

-- Apply through your local police service using the address on your Canadian ID.
+- Apply through your local police service

 Accepted vs. Not Accepted VSS/VSC Reports